-7.1 Safety precautions consistent with the normal usage of any universal testing machine shall be observed.
+7.1 Safety precautions consistent with the normal usage of any universal testing machine should be observed.
 Safety glasses should be worn when testing all brittle samples.

-7.2 Smoking and open flames shall be avoided when working with flammable or combustible specimens.

-7.3 Respirators shall be worn during preparation of specimens that are friable or composed of compacted powder when dust levels are above permissible limits.
-Laboratory clothes and gloves shall be used when working with such materials or material that is abrasive or a skin irritant.
+- 7.2 Smoking and open flames should be avoided when working with flammable or combustible specimens. - 7.3 Respirators should be worn during preparation of specimens that are friable or composed of compacted powder when dust levels are above permissible limits.
+Laboratory clothes and gloves should be used when working with such materials or material that may be abrasive or a skin irritant.